 HISTORY OF Greater Chicago Food Depository

 Since 1979, the Food Depository has made a daily impact on hunger across Cook County.
-Every day, they distribute the equivalent of 159,000 meals.
-The Alford Group has partnered with the Greater Chicago Food Depository (GCFD) for over ten years.
+The Food Depository acts as the hub for a network of more than 700 food pantries, soup kitchens, shelters and other programs.
+Alford Group has partnered with the Greater Chicago Food Depository (GCFD) for almost 20 years.

 Although GCFD works diligently to meet the hunger need, that need in Cook County is growing, and older, homebound adults or people with disabilities comprise a significant portion of potentially unmet need. in recent years, the pace has accelerated;more people have turned to pantries, soup kitchens and shelters for food access, and since 2001 the Food Depository has more than doubled its annual distribution of food.
 Today, this food is received by more than 812,000 families, children, older adults, veterans, people with disabilities and many other vulnerable members of our community each year – one in every six people in Cook County.